-- 14. Click Back (G) to close Backstage view; click the chart to select it, if necessary.
-The chart must be selected to display the Chart Design contextual tab. - 15.
-Choose Chart Design→Data→Edit Data.
-The source document opens, ready to edit. - Click in cell A5; then type Revenue and tap Enter.
+- 14. Click Back (a) to close Backstage view; click the chart to select it, if necessary.
+The chart must be selected to display the Chart Tools contextual tabs. - 15.
+Choose Chart Tools→Design→Data→Edit Data The source document opens, ready to edit. - 16.
+Click in cell A5; then type Revenue and tap Enter].
 Excel replaces Big Money with the new word Revenue, and the change is immediately visible on the slide. - 17.
 Close the Linked Data window and click Save when prompted. - 18.
 Save your presentation.